Woman Runner Taking Break Based On Her Rate Of Perceived Exertion

 TrainingPeaks Workout Card PE Slider and Examples

 TrainingPeaks web and mobile apps offer a PE slider to help you track your workout scores.
-You should bear the habit of setting it immediately after completing your workouts.
-As you build your PE history, it becomes a robust database to track changes in performance or how your cardiovascular system is recovering.
+Try to make a habit of setting it immediately after completing your workouts.
+As you build your PE history, it becomes a robust database to track changes in performance and recovery.

-Instances where there are differences between what was planned and what was actually accomplished hold significant value when it comes to refining your training regimen, programming performance assessments, or engaging in discussions with your athlete.
+Keep note of workouts where there are differences between what was planned and what was actually accomplished.
+These workouts hold significant value when it comes to refining your training regimen, programming performance assessments, or discussions between coach and athlete.

 A prevalent error in training that often results in performance plateaus is the misjudgment of training zones, either by underestimating or overestimating them.
 This common misstep can hinder progress significantly.